 Data Sources

-Sticky Selectron supports the selection of records from a single object, standard or custom.
-Selection of the object is defined during configuration.
+Sticky Selectron supports selecting records from a single object, standard or custom.
+The selection of the object is defined during configuration.

 Sample Flow

 Sticky Selectron comes with a Sample flow called Sticky Selectron Example Account Flow.
 This flow is deactivated and intended to demonstrate how to use Sticky Selectron.
-The example flow is optional to install when using MetaDEPLOY to install Sticky Selectron.
+The example flow is optional when using MetaDEPLOY to install Sticky Selectron, it is a good example and can be deleted later from Flows.
 See the Example Flows page for more information.
 This sample flow is referenced as example information in the configuration settings below.

 Known Field Display Limitations